 Provide Dietary Supplements for Healthy Joint Development

+Daily supplements can help prevent and lower the risk of hip dysplasia in dogs.
 Consider supplementing your dog’s nutrition with vitamins and minerals.
-Including antioxidant vitamin C and E as well as Perna Supplements are known to strengthen a dog’s joints.
+Including antioxidant vitamins C and E, Green Lipped Mussel, glucosamine, and chondroitin are known to benefit a dog’s joint health.

-It’s a good idea to consult the vet for appropriate dosage for these supplements before dishing them out to your dog.
-Once you get this dosage, you can crash them and mix them into your dog’s food.
+It’s a good idea to consult the vet for the appropriate dosage for these supplements before dishing them out to your dog.
+Every dog’s supplement needs will be different, and your vet will help you find the right supplement for your dog’s age, activity level, and size.

 Researchers have found that dogs neutered in their first year are 2 times more likely to develop CHD than sexually intact dogs.
 It makes sense.
 Neutering tends to be followed by a growth sprout that involves increased body weight.